Leave of Absence/Dismissal/Withdrawal

 - Depart the United States within 15 days of termination of your SEVIS record.

 For more information about the process, read out handout about Leave of Absence/Withdrawal carefully.

 Exception: Medical Leave of Absence

 In the event an F-1/J-1 student suffers from an illness or other medical condition that compels his or her to interrupt studies at UTSA, the student has the option to return to their home country or remain in the United States.

 Students must obtain authorization for a medical leave of absence.

-Any student who wishes to remain in the United States must obtain a physician’s letter that recommends the medical leave of absence, with a description of their medical conditions in order to obtain authorization from International Student Services.
+Any student who wishes to remain in the United States while receiving medical treatment must obtain a physician’s letter that recommends the medical leave of absence, with a description of their medical conditions in order to obtain authorization from International Student Services.

 - If you have not enrolled during the academic year for any reason other than an authorized medical leave of absence, you will not be eligible for practical training until you have completed one academic year in F-1 status.

 - If you have taken a medical leave in the United States, you are not permitted to engage in any employment in the United States until you have been cleared to return to your studies.